binance/binance-spot-api-docs/web-socket-api.md

 Data Source     | Latency  | Description
 --------------- | -------- | -----------
-Matching Engine | lowest   | The matching engine produces the response directly Memory          | low      | Data is fetched from API server's local or external memory cache Database        | moderate | Data is retrieved from the database
+Matching Engine | lowest   | The Matching Engine produces the response directly Memory          | low      | Data is fetched from API server's local or external memory cache Database        | moderate | Data is retrieved from the database